fersilva16/fly-dist-sys/README.md

 This solution uses a g-counter to keep track of the transactions, ensuring that G0/P0 anomalies won't happen and to keep the last possible state of the key, and replicates each write operation to all the other nodes.

-In case of network partitions, the key is replicated again until it's acknowledged by the node.
+In case of network partitions, the key is replicated until it's acknowledged by the node.

 [solution](txn/b/main.go) / [tests](txn/b/main_test.go)